Trow-Registry/trow/INSTALL.md

 ### Automatic installation

- - Just run `./install.sh` and follow the prompts.
+ - Just run `./install.sh` from the quick-install directory and follow the prompts.
  - If you are using a Mac, restart Docker once the install script has completed.

 If you'd rather have more control over the process, follow the [manual